aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/cloudvision-tags-preview.md

 ## CloudVision Topology Tags for Campus deployments

-`arista.avd.eos_designs` can generate CloudVision Tags that assist CloudVision with rendering the Campus Topologies.
+`arista.avd.eos_designs` can generate CloudVision Tags that assist CloudVision with rendering the Campus Topologies (supported on CloudVision as a Service (CVaaS) or “on-prem” CloudVision 2024.3.0 or later).
 This specific use case is required to support Hybrid workflow of managing Campus fabrics with both AVD and CloudVision Studios where:

 - AVD is leveraged to build the fabric, deploy network services and infrastructure-related endpoints (firewalls, routers, access points, etc.).